Prathyush172/RentEasy/README.md

 ## 🎨 Features in Detail

-### Google Maps Integration
+### Interactive Maps with OpenStreetMap
+- **100% FREE** - No API keys or costs!
 - Interactive maps on property details page
 - Marker showing exact property location
+- Zoom and pan controls
+- Clean and modern map interface
-- Custom map controls and zoom levels
+- Powered by Leaflet.js and OpenStreetMap
-- Geocoding support for addresses

 ### Advanced Filtering
 - Filter by city/location